usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 UForge Databases Basic Backup
 -----------------------------

-UForge has three databases to store all its data, namely:
+UForge has four databases to store all its data, namely:

 	* LDAP (OpenDJ) for storing user credential information
 	* IDM (Syncope using MariaDB) for storing user entitlements and roles
+	* Secret Manager (Vault) for storing user's secrets.
 	* UForge (MariaDB) for storing everything else for UForge features.

 MariaDB provides many different types of backup methods you can choose from, including: